SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 if you want more specific control, you can apply the `borrowing` or `consuming` parameter modifier.
 In this case,
-you must use `copy` to explicitly mark copy operations.
+use `copy` to explicitly mark copy operations.

 Regardless of whether you use the default rules,
 Swift guarantees that object lifetime and